acheding/vuepress-blog/docs/blog/server/remote-connect.md

 ### idea 报错：

-> Cause: org.springframework.jdbc.CannotGetJdbcConnectionException: Failed to obtain JDBC Connection; nested exception is com.mysql.cj.jdbc.exceptions.CommunicationsException: Communications link failure.
+> Cause: org.springframework.jdbc.CannotGetJdbcConnectionException: Failed to obtain JDBC Connection; nested exception is com.mysql.cj.jdbc.exceptions.CommunicationsException: Communications link failure

 > The last packet sent successfully to the server was 0 milliseconds ago.
 The driver has not received any packets from the server.] with root cause